jrd/capp-hooks/README.md

 * `post_undeploy`: a python script used for tearing down the dashboards.

 These hooks rely on the fact that Grafana's dashboard configuration is located in a docker volume.
 The monitoring hook will read and write configurations on this volume in order to update Grafana's dashboards.

+Hub
+---

+The hub hooks are maintaining a json file up to date with currently deployed application and their frontend urls.

+Two hooks are used:
+* `post_deploy/hub` for adding the app/env and its url to the json,
+* `pre_undeploy/hub` for removing the app/env from the json.

+The json file is kept in a `hub_data` docker volume at `/data/apps.json` location.

+The hub application should be deployed to read that volume/file.